Drywall Installation: The Complete DIY Guide

 Most drywall installations require three basic thicknesses and types of gypsum material.
 The two standard thicknesses for drywall in the UK are 9.5 mm and 12.5 mm, either of which might be suited to your specific building project.

-Take your measurements with to the hardware shop for further insights from those with experience.
-Circumstantial information such as window placement, interior versus exterior, and curved walls will have to be determined prior to purchase the drywall panels.
+Take your measurements to the hardware shop for further insights from those with experience.
+Circumstantial information such as window placement, interior versus exterior, and curved walls will have to be determined prior to purchasing the drywall panels.

-Focus on finding the correct measurements for the space you are wanting to install drywall and opt for a thickness that suits the needs of the installation environment.
+Focus on finding the correct measurements for the space where you want to install drywall and opt for a thickness that suits the needs of the installation environment.
 Your panels will act as slabs that cover exposed sections of the wall, so make sure you've got the dimensions just right.

 Plan for Windows, Doors, Outlets and Other Fixtures

-Depending on the place of your drywall installation, you might have to customize the shape of your panels to fit into it properly.
+Depending on the place of your drywall installation, you might have to customise the shape of your panels to fit into it properly.

-If there are any windows, doors, outlets, or other fixture types in the area that you are wanting to install drywall, now is the time to use your drywall saw to tailor those adjustments.
+If there are any windows, doors, outlets, or other fixture types in the area where you want to install drywall, now is the time to use your drywall saw to make those adjustments.

 You can do this by making a "map" with pencil and paper that details exactly where irregular shapes occur and adding the measurements of each for further precision.
 Then, once you have your drywall sheets, you can cut out the relevant shapes to make it a seamless fit.